 State statutes, the City's Investment Policy and the City's Depository Agreement govern the investments of the City.
-The City is authorized to invest in United States Treasuries, its agencies or instrumentalities, other obligations, the principal and interest of which are unconditionally guaranteed or insured by or backed by the full faith and credit of the United States or its agencies and instrumentalities, obligations of Texas and its agencies, counties and cities, and other political subdivisions rated not less than AA, fully insured or collateralized certificates of deposit, fully collateralized repurchase agreements, Guaranteed Investment Contracts, commercial paper rated A-1+, P-1 with an underlying long-term rating of AA or better, government pools and money market funds consisting of any of these securities listed.
+The City is authorized to invest in United States Treasuries, its agencies or instrumentalities, other obligations, the principal and interest of which are unconditionally guaranteed or insured by or backed by the full faith and credit of the United States or its agencies and instrumentalities, obligations of Texas and its agencies, counties and cities, and other political subdivisions rated not less than AA, obligations of other states, its agencies, counties, cities, and other political subdivisions rated not less than AA, fully insured or collateralized certificates of deposit, fully collateralized repurchase agreements, Guaranteed Investment Contracts, commercial paper rated A-1+, P-1 with an underlying long-term rating of AA or better, government pools and money market funds consisting of any of these securities listed.
 Major provisions of the City's investment policy include the following: depositories must be FDIC-insured institutions, depositories must fully insure or collateralize all deposits, and investments must be purchased in the name of the City and be delivered to the City's agent for safekeeping.

-Deposits - At September 30, 2012, the carrying amount of the City's demand deposits was (\$1,007,000) (bank balance, \$1,161,000).
-The (\$1,007,000) balance consisted of a (\$1,609,000) balance in City Funds and a \$602,000 balance in Component Unit Funds.
+Deposits - At September 30, 2013, the carrying amount of the City's demand deposits was \$15,013,000 (bank balance, \$17,741,000).
+The \$15,013,000 balance consisted of a \$14,411,000 balance in City Funds and a \$602,000 balance in Component Unit Funds.
 The balance in cash on hand was \$34,000 at year end.